na-ho/Distributed-QuantLib/README.md

 ## Running
 1. Start ZooKeepper then Kafka
 2. Start Redis, PostgreSQL
-3. Start Each of services
+3. Start Each of the services for Main Server service and Data Provider service For Pricer service, it can start as needed
 4. Test Rest API from Main Server